The interconnect queue choking our grid

 - Radical efficiency gains: Shifting to Voxel’s DC native architecture saves up to 26 percent of total energy consumption by eliminating the unnecessary AC conversion tax.
 For data centers requiring megawatts of energy, this could represent millions in cost savings on an annual basis.
 Across the entire American commercial market, that’s almost $70 billion per year.

 - Instantaneous surge response: Sift helps Voxel detect spikes in energy demand in real time.
-Combined with the Voxel battery direct system’s 5400 percent overhead on load rating, massive AI training power ramps become inconsequential to system stability.
+Combined with the 5400 percent overhead on load rating made possible by Voxel’s energy architecture, massive AI training power ramps become inconsequential to system stability.

 - Predictive asset longevity: Real-time tracking of every power component allows Voxel to conduct predictive maintenance and preempt failures months in advance, protecting capital investments.